2010 Korean Grand Prix: Qualifying

-With a lap of 1:35.585, Vettel set the fastest time in the final session on his second timed run at the end of the period, achieving his ninth pole position of the season—his first at the Korea International Circuit.
+With a lap of 1:35.585, Vettel set the fastest time at the end the final session on his second timed run, achieving his ninth pole position of the season.
 Although he was delighted to get pole position, he felt he lost time in the middle sector after making a mistake.
 Vettel's teammate Webber was also on the front row of the grid; he recorded a lap time 0.076 seconds slower.
 Webber was not happy with his first set of option tyres; he chose to do two more timed laps on a new set of option tyres in the third session.
 Alonso qualified third; he said his starting position had realised Ferrari's "maximum potential".
 He also aimed to ensure that he finished the race because rain had been forecast.
 Alonso had been the fastest driver during most of the third session until Vettel set his pole position lap.
-Hamilton set the first session's fastest time of 1:37.113; he almost did not challenge for the pole position because he avoided making contact with the wall at the pit lane entry.
+Hamilton set the first session's fastest time of 1:37.113; he almost did not challenge for pole position because he avoided making contact with the pit lane entry barrier.
 He fell to fourth overall in the final session.
 In the faster of the two Mercedes, Rosberg secured fifth place; Massa in the slower Ferrari placed sixth.
 Massa was not happy because he would start the race on the dirty side of the grid, having encountered traffic during the third session.
 Button complained about the lack of grip and that he could not get his tyres to the optimum temperature; he managed seventh position but was happy to start on the clean side of the grid.
 Kubica recorded the eighth-fastest time and struggled with oversteer, which prevented him from setting a faster lap time.
 Schumacher in the slower Mercedes took ninth place ahead of Barrichello in tenth.
 Barrichello was angry with Schumacher because he had blocked Barrichello during the second session.
 Schumacher went to Barrichello to apologise and was subsequently reprimanded by the stewards.

 Mark Webber qualified in second alongside teammate Vettel.